-Cara Ober is a Baltimore-based innovator, cultural organizer, artist, and producer of digital and print media.
+Cara Ober is a Baltimore-based artist, writer, cultural organizer, and producer of digital and print media.

 Ober writes about Baltimore's unique cultural landscape from the perspective of a creative maker, activist, and feminist.
 She approaches the art community from a constructive and critical perspective that is informed by material culture, history, social movements, and politics.
 Over the past decade, Ober's critical reviews, essays, and opinion editorials have explored the political and economic impact of the arts in Baltimore and the way artists maintain a professional practice and thrive in a city full of rich and diverse cultural traditions as well as deep and troubling social issues.